Abhirajtiwari1/oasistask-2/README.md

 ## Contribution
 Contributions are welcomed in the project:

-1.Fork the Repository
+1. Fork the Repository

-2.Create a new feature:
+2. Create a new feature:
 ```sh
 git checkout -b feature/YourFeature
 ```

-3.Commit Your Changes:
+3. Commit Your Changes:
 ```sh
 git commit -m 'Add some feature'
 ```

-4.Push to the branch:
+4. Push to the branch:
 ```sh
 git push origin feature/YourFeature
 ```

 5. Open a pull request